smart-data-models/dataModel.Environment/MosquitoDensity/doc/spec.md

 ## List of properties

+<sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `address`: The mailing address  - `airTemperature`: Observed value of air temperature.
-Value is an object containing attributes representing statistical aggregates derived from past data.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataDescriptor`: URI pointing to the data-descriptor entity  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `deviceInfo`: Information about the device associated with the observations.  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mosquitoDensity`: The binomial (or) zoological nomenclature of the mosquito species and its count as identified by the device corresponding to this observation..  - `name`: The name of this item.  - `observationDateTime`: Last reported time of observation.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation`: Observed precipitation/rainfall level over a given duration.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
+- `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)- `airTemperature[object]`: Observed value of air temperature.
+Value is an object containing attributes representing statistical aggregates derived from past data.  - `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataDescriptor[string]`: URI pointing to the data-descriptor entity  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `deviceInfo[object]`: Information about the device associated with the observations.  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mosquitoDensity[object]`: The binomial (or) zoological nomenclature of the mosquito species and its count as identified by the device corresponding to this observation..  - `name[string]`: The name of this item.  - `observationDateTime[string]`: Last reported time of observation.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `precipitation[number]`: Observed precipitation/rainfall level over a given duration.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
 It has to be MosquitoDensity  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->